 Skilled Independent Visa

 The Skilled Independent visa is considered to be the most desirable visa as no nomination is required.
 If granted, the Skilled Independent visa gives you permanent residency and you can live and work anywhere in Australia.
-A key requirement is to have an occupation on the Skilled Occupations List (SOL).
+A key requirement is to have an occupation on the Medium and Long‑term Strategic Skills List (MLTSSL).

 State Nominated Visas

 Every Australian state or territory nominates skilled migrants in accordance with its own state migration plan for permanent residency as well as for temporary visas.
 State migration plans allow each state to address skill shortages in particular industries and areas of the state.
 A big advantage of State Nominated visas is that extra points are awarded, which can be a crucial factor to achieve the 65 points benchmark.